art-bazhin/spred/README.md

 const counter = signal(0);
 ```

-To get the current value of the signal, you need to call the [get](https://art-bazhin.github.io/spred/interfaces/Signal.html#get) method.
+You can get the current value of a signal by the [value](https://art-bazhin.github.io/spred/classes/Signal.html#value) field.

 ```ts
 /*...*/